amadejpapez/EndOfYearCountdown/README.md

 <br>

 ## 😇 Got any ideas?
-The bot is often updated as new ideas appear - and new issues of course :) If you have any ideas, feel free to message me.
+The bot is often updated as new ideas appear.
+If you have also any ideas, feel free to message me.